DataDog/hiring-engineers/answers.md

 ### Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 ### Is there anything creative you would use Datadog for?

+After gaining a better understanding of the Datadog platform, I can say, it could be used for a whole lot!
+One thing I thought of immediately was implementing this to monitor IOT infastructures.
+Imagine hooking it up to every facet of your 'smart' home and setting alerts when the temperature goes down too far, or your energy consumption is going above average.
+Are these devices communicating with eachother properly?
+We could look at all their connections and turn something abstract , like communications from device to device, into data that's much more tangible and consumable to a human running the show.

+This relates directly to a personal project I've conceptualized with a friend as well.
+The concept is a smart guitar humidifying case that essentially reads the environment of the case from an arduino board with peripherals (things like humidity, temperature, light, etc.), that relays that information via API to a web server, which would then communicate with individuals' mobile applications to alert them of changes in those variables, and either automatically, or through manual input from the mobile application, make adjustments to them via mechanisms built into the board in the case itself.

+Now, imagine having to make sure all of the data coming from all of those boxes was coming back correctly, and not malfunctioning.
+We could use Datadog to get a better view of all of the moving parts in our infrastructure.

 ___